 I’ve been on quite the dip kick lately.
-For parties, for halloween, for typical Friday nights… I’m obsessed with addicting dips.
-So there was the fall favorite 5 Minute Caramel Apple Dip, and then the easy-to-obsess over Sun-Dried Tomato and Pesto Dip.
+For parties, for Halloween, for typical Friday nights… I’m obsessed with addicting dips.
+There was the fall favorite 5 Minute Caramel Apple Dip, and then the easy-to-obsess over Sun-Dried Tomato and Pesto Dip.

 We’re back today with a dip that’s perfect for football Sundays, Friday happy hour, or a quick mid-day snack.